-Elevated gadolinium (>0.5 mcg/specimen) observed in a 24-hour urine specimen collected >96 hours after administration of gadolinium-containing contrast media may indicate impaired ability to eliminate gadolinium or continued exposure, suggesting either reduced renal function or exposure to anthropogenic sources.
+Elevated gadolinium (>0.6 mcg/24 hour) observed in a 24-hour urine specimen collected more than 96 hours after administration of gadolinium-containing contrast media may indicate impaired ability to eliminate gadolinium or continued exposure, suggesting either reduced renal function or exposure to anthropogenic sources.
 Patients with reduced renal function who have been exposed to gadolinium may have an increased risk to develop nephrogenic systemic fibrosis (NSF).

-Elevated gadolinium in a specimen collected <96 hours after contrast media infusion does not indicate risk of NSF.
+Elevated gadolinium in a specimen collected less than 96 hours after contrast media infusion does not indicate risk of NSF.

-The normal value is <0.5 mcg/specimen; 95% of unexposed patients will have values <0.1 mcg/specimen.
+The normal value is less than 0.7 mcg/24 hour; 95% of unexposed patients will have values below 0.1 mcg/specimen.
 The lower limit of detection is 0.1 mcg/specimen.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Urine gadolinium concentration will be elevated if the specimen is collected <96 hours after administration of gadolinium-containing contrast media.
+Urine gadolinium concentration will be elevated if the specimen is collected less than 96 hours after administration of gadolinium-containing contrast media.
 This elevation is due to residual gadolinium present from contrast media infusion.
-Elevated gadolinium in a specimen collected <96 hours after contrast media infusion does not indicate risk of nephrogenic systemic fibrosis (NSF).
+Elevated gadolinium in a specimen collected less than 96 hours after contrast media infusion does not indicate risk of nephrogenic systemic fibrosis (NSF).

 Evaluation of urine for gadolinium content has minimal value in making the diagnosis of NSF.
 Gadolinium is present in the effluent of metropolitan sewage treatment plants and in the rivers near metropolitan areas.
 Sewage treatment does not remove gadolinium.
 Anthropogenic sources of gadolinium could contribute to low concentrations of gadolinium excreted in the urine.

-An evaluation of urine gadolinium concentration in healthy human subjects not exposed to gadolinium within 96 hours of specimen collection generated a reference range of <0.1 to 0.5 mcg/24-hour (median value 0.2 mcg/24 hour) with no evidence of age or gender trend.
-Urine gadolinium concentrations observed in Mayo Clinic patients with nephrogenic systemic fibrosis (NSF), either before or after chelation therapy with succimer, were in the range of 2 to 5 mcg/24-hour (ie, succimer had no effect on excretion rate).
+An evaluation of urine gadolinium concentration in healthy human subjects not exposed to gadolinium within 96 hours of specimen collection generated a reference range of less than 0.7 mcg/24 hour (median value 0.2 mcg/24 hour) with no evidence of age or gender trend.
+Urine gadolinium concentrations observed in Mayo Clinic patients with nephrogenic systemic fibrosis (NSF), either before or after chelation therapy with succimer, were in the range of 2 to 5 mcg/24 hour (ie, succimer had no effect on excretion rate).
 No peer-reviewed reports of urine gadolinium concentrations associated with NSF were found on literature search.